rubygems/guides/c-extensions.md

 Add helpful tasks to the `Rakefile`
 -----------------------------------

-Building and install the gem every time you make a change quickly gets tedious.
+Building and installing the gem every time you make a change quickly gets tedious.
 To speed things up, it helps to add some extra tasks to your Rakefile that automate the build process.
 The following should work on *nix, but it would need some tweaking to run on Windows.

     require 'rake/testtask'
     require 'rake/clean'